OpenIPC/sbc-groundstations/README.md

 * __send stream over USB tethering and Ethernet.__ Video and telemetry stream can send to other device over USB tethering or Ethernet, witch can be played with Android QGroundControl,PixelPilot etc. Notice: share stream using multicast by default, not working with windows QGroundControl.
 * __Forward SBC port to IPC over wfb tun.__ Forward SBC port 2222/8080 to IPC port 22/80 over wfb tun.
 * __WFB channel scan.__
+* __Record to external disk.__ Save record files to the first partition of the external disk when plug in, support vfat, exfat, ext4 formats.
+Recommended to umount or shutdown SBC before unplugging the disk. **WARING:** Do not unplugging the disk when recoding, may corrupt the file system.
 * __Version in /etc/gs-release.__
 * __Auto build with github action.__